sinelaw/infernu/README.md

 ### Functions and `this`

 In JS, `this` is one truly awful part. `this` is a dynamically scoped variable that takes on values depending on how the current function was invoked.
-SJS knows about this (pun intended) and infers types for functions indicating what `this` must be.
+Inferno knows about this (pun intended) and infers types for functions indicating what `this` must be.

 For example: